kidGodzilla/event-layer/README.md

 ## Why is it called ‘Electric Love’?

 No reason.
-Naming things is hard. https://youtu.be/RjmU-fou_6A is a pretty cool song (From the Bob's Burgers soundtrack).
+Naming things is hard.
+Also https://youtu.be/RjmU-fou_6A is a pretty cool song (From the Bob's Burgers soundtrack).

 # Thanks!